t3kt/raytk/docs/_reference/operators/output/index.md

   - name: raymarchRender3D
     summary: Renders a scene using 3D raymarching.
   - name: render2D
+    summary: Renders a 2D image by evaluating the input field for each pixel.
   - name: renderSelect
   summary: 'Outputs are a special category of operator that takes in one or more